DataDog/hiring-engineers/answers.md

 ```
 -bash: ddtrace-run: command not found
 ```
-The solution was to run `sudo -H pip install ddtrace` After that I was able to run the flask app by running:
+The solution was to run `sudo -H pip install ddtrace`.
+After that I was able to run the flask app by running:
 ` DD_SERVICE="flaskapp" DD_ENV="dev" DD_LOGS_INJECTION=true DD_TRACE_ENABLED=true ddtrace-run python3 flaskapp.py`

 In order to send traces to Datadog I had to hit the service's endpoints.
-I started a new instance of Vagrant in a separate terminal window and used curl to hit endpoints.
+I started a new instance of Vagrant in a separate terminal window and used curl commands to hit endpoints.
 For every executed curl command I could see a `GET` request being generated in the terminal and the http response status code 200, which means the request was successful:
 ```
  vagrant ssh